researchsoft/website/content/events/2022-04/index.md

 **How to get involved**

-There are two ways you can become involved:

-* **[Apply to participate](https://airtable.com/shrMDnjnnFMZRZNMl) in the workshop**, which has a maximum of 55 participants.
-Participants can attend remotely or in-person.
-The deadline for submission is **Friday 26 November 2021** (extended from 19 Nov), and all applicants will be advised of the outcome in December.
-* Sign up to the [ReSA newsletter](https://www.researchsoft.org/news/) to hear more about the online public events from March-May 2022 that will be associated with the workshop, as more details become available.
+Sign up to the [ReSA newsletter](https://www.researchsoft.org/news/) to hear more about the online public events from March-May 2022 that will be associated with the workshop.
+The workshop itself has a maximum of 55 participants, and if you are interested in joining the participant list please contact [info@researchsoft.org](mailto:info@researchsoft.org).

 **Who should apply?**